Skip to main content

 Prepayment Discounts

-Knock a bit more off for customers who pay monthly or quarterly upfront.
-Better for your cash flow, and prepaid subscribers almost never cancel mid-period.
+Knock a bit more off for anyone paying monthly or quarterly upfront.
+Better for your cash flow, and here's the thing — prepaid subscribers almost never cancel mid-period.
+They've already spent the money in their head.

 Logistics and Delivery Scheduling